sharpwright/PastryTycoon/docs/developer-manifesto.md

 - **Grain Design:**
   - Grains should be thin orchestrators, delegating business logic to handlers.
+  - All grain methods that modify state should have a `Command` parameter and use `CommandResult` as return-type.
   - Never put complex business logic directly in grains.
   - Use `JournaledGrain` for event-sourced entities; use `[Alias]` on all persisted event and state types.
 - **Grain Interfaces:**